War poetry: United States

+Alan Seeger enlisted in the French Foreign Legion while America was still neutral and became the first great American poet of the First World War.
+Seeger's poems, which passionately urged the American people to join the Allied cause, were widely publicized and remained popular.
 According to former First Lady Jacqueline Kennedy, decades after Alan Seeger's death, his poem I Have a Rendezvous with Death, was a great favorite of her husband, U.S. President John Fitzgerald Kennedy, who often asked her to read it aloud to him.

 Joyce Kilmer, who was widely considered America's leading Roman Catholic poet and apologist and who was often compared to G.K.
-Chesterton and Hilaire Belloc, enlisted mere days after the United States entered World War I. In August 1917, Kilmer was transferred to the traditionally Irish-American regiment of the New York National Guard known as "The Fighting 69th", of the 42nd "Rainbow" Division.
-Kilmer quickly rose to the rank of sergeant.
-Though he was eligible for an officer's commission, Kilmer refused all offered promotions, saying that he would rather be a sergeant in the Fighting 69th than an officer in any other regiment.

-Shortly before his deployment to Europe, Kilmer's daughter Rose died, and twelve days later, his son Christopher was born.
-Before his departure, Kilmer had contracted with publishers to write a book about the war, deciding upon the title Here and There with the Fighting Sixty-Ninth.
+Chesterton and Hilaire Belloc, enlisted mere days after the United States entered World War I. Before his departure, Kilmer had contracted with publishers to write a book about the war, deciding upon the title Here and There with the Fighting Sixty-Ninth.
 Kilmer never completed the book; however, toward the end of the year, he did find time to write prose sketches and war poetry.
 The most famous of Kilmer's war poems is "Rouge Bouquet" (1918) which commemorates the victims of a German artillery barrage against American trenches in the Rouge Bouquet forest, near Baccarat, on the afternoon of 7 March 1918.
-21 Doughboys from Kilmer's Regiment were buried alive by the barrage and 19 were killed (of whom 14 remain entombed).

-On 30 July 1918, Sgt.
-Kilmer, whose coolness under enemy fire was legendary in the regiment, volunteered for a military intelligence mission led by Major William J. Donovan, the future head of the Office of Strategic Services, behind enemy lines during the Second Battle of the Marne.
-While leading a patrol that was attempting to locate a concealed German machine gun nest, Sgt.
-Kilmer was shot through the head by a German sniper at the Muercy Farm, beside the Ourcq River and near the village of Seringes-et-Nesles.
-Sgt.
-Joyce Kilmer was only 31-years old and was posthumously awarded the Croix de Guerre by the Government of the Third French Republic.
+According to Dana Gioia, however, "None of Kilmer's wartime verses are read today; his reputation survives on poems written before he enlisted."